carolekoziol/recipes/docs/breakfast/shakshuka.md

 Serve alone or with potatoes for a filling meal.

 ### Notes
-- If you are ommiting the sausages from the recipe; adjust the amount of garlic to your liking (reduce if you dont like too much garlic).
+- If you are omitting the sausages from the recipe; adjust the amount of garlic to your liking (reduce if you don't like too much garlic).